7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 3.md

-I know ruby pretty well, and once again, just like the python datetime exercise in Chapter 4, this is a vast exercise.
+I know ruby pretty well, and once again, just like with the python datetime exercise in Chapter 4, this is a vast exercise.
 A Hash in ruby is equivalent to a map in erlang.
 One thing you have to know about ruby is that a *block* in ruby is similar to an anonymous function, which is equivalent to a fun in erlang.
 So ruby methods that take a block are methods that accept an anonymous function as an argument.
 Here is how to interpret the ruby docs:

     any? [{ |(key, value)| block }] → true or false